JGI-Bioinformatics/jaws/local_development.md

 A sample configuration based on Mario's local test instance can be found in under /test/localdev of this repo.
 It can serve as a starting point for your own local test instance

 The important thing to note is the name of the files, though these can be easily changed in the `docker-compose.yml` file if you wish to use a different naming scheme.
-One you've created the following directory tree, the next step is to build the images.
+Once you've created the following directory tree, the next step is to build the images.

 The `laptop` and `local` directories are just there to "mock" locations on different filesystems.
 You can name these whatever directory